zasimms/meteo473/README.md

   - Saved forecast fields as CSVs.
   - Compared GFS track of Hurricane Ian (latitude and longitudes) to the observed track.
   - Compared GFS intensity track of Hurricane Ian to the observed intensity.
-  - Visualized the GFS' wind and pressure surrounding Hurricane Ian at landfall to the observed intensity.
+  - Visualized GFS wind and pressure fields surrounding Hurricane Ian at landfall to the observed intensity.
   - Compared GFS and GEFS predicted sea-level pressure with observed values, as well as the storm's center.

 ## Tools & Technologies